Common Sugar Ants

 Acrobat Ants

-Acrobat ants are predatory pests measuring up to 3.2 millimeters in length, mostly feeding on live and dead insects, but they will also feed on honeydew made by aphids and mealybugs, and other sweets and proteins found in homes.
-These light red, brown, or black colored ants are most recognized by their large, heart-shaped abdomen.
-When threatened, they raise their abdomen in defense earning them their nickname.
+Acrobat ants are predatory pests measuring up to 3.2 millimeters in length, mostly feeding on live and dead insects.
+Still, they will also feed on honeydew made by aphids and mealybugs and other sweets and proteins found in homes.
+Their large, heart-shaped abdomen most recognize these light red, brown, or black colored ants.
+When threatened, they raise their abdomen in defense, earning their nickname.
 If provoked enough, these pests will bite their attacker.

-Outdoors, acrobat ants create their nests in damp, rotting wood and shaded areas.
-They can commonly be found in trees, shrubs, wood piles, around homes foundation, and water meter boxes.
-However, they are capable of creating their nests indoors near electrical wiring, bathrooms, kitchens, attics, and near areas of homes with constructed wood like the bathroom or kitchen.
+Outdoors, acrobat ants build their nests in damp, rotting wood and shaded areas.
+They can commonly be found in trees, shrubs, wood piles, around homes' foundations, and water meter boxes.
+However, they can also build their nests indoors near electrical wiring, bathrooms, kitchens, attics, and areas of homes with constructed wood, such as the bathroom or kitchen.

-As previously mentioned, acrobat ants eat other insects so for this reason we recommend using a broad-spectrum insecticide like Supreme IT.
+As previously mentioned, acrobat ants eat other insects, so we recommend using a broad-spectrum insecticide like Supreme IT.
 Supreme IT is a long-lasting residual insecticide labeled to treat ants and 70 other types of insects.
 Once applied, this product continues to fight against rover ants and pests for up to 90 days.
-Apply 0.5 to 1.0 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft. along the exterior of your homes foundation.
+Apply 0.5 to 1.0 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft. along the exterior of your home's foundation.

-Spray 3 feet up and 3 feet out from your homes foundation while also spraying the door and window frames, eaves, soffits, garage doors, electrical/plumbing penetrations, and cracks and crevices.
+Spray 3 feet up and 3 feet from your home's foundation while spraying the door and window frames, eaves, soffits, garage doors, electrical/plumbing penetrations, and cracks and crevices.

 Little Black Ants